Woodbridge officer-involved shooting under investigation

-WOODBRIDGE, Va. — Authorities are investigating an officer-involved shooting in Prince William County on Thursday morning.
+WOODBRIDGE, Va. — A man was shot by a Prince William County officer after his wife called police and said he was armed with a screwdriver.

-Prince George’s County police said the shooting happened at 6:12 a.m. in the 4300 block of Flodden Court in Woodbridge.
+When police arrived to the couple's home in the 4300 block of Flodden Court in Woodbridge around 6:15 a.m., they found the caller outside on the lawn.

-A person was shot and is receiving medical care at an area hospital, police said.
-The condition of that person, who has not yet been identified, was not immediately made available.

-No officers were injured and there is no threat to the community, police said.
+She told police her husband was also armed with a knife and BB gun.
+As she was speaking to police, her husband began to approach with the weapons in his hand.

 No further details were immediately available.